FRCSyn/frcsyn.github.io/README.md

 The challenge's results will analyze **improvements achieved using synthetic data** and the state-of-the-art face recognition technology **in realistic scenarios**, providing valuable contributions to advance the field.

 **The best teams will be invited to contribute to the challenge paper**.

-Register to FRCSyn [here](https://docs.google.com/forms/d/e/1FAIpQLSf8U80MRf5gk5c0QbGxF76TshaxmThVymeHWXUocSyXRkSiMA/viewform?usp=pp_url) and take part into the challenge, hosted on codalab at: (not available yet).

 ### News
 - **10 Sep 2023** Website is live!